ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can draft a recipe and save it so that I can return later and edit it._**

   For logged-in users, Post a Recipe link is available from the navigation bar, which directs them to Post Recipe page.
-Users can fill in the form but decide not to published the recipe yet by selecting "Save as Draft" option in the form.
+Users can fill in the form but decide not to publish the recipe yet by selecting "Save as Draft" option in the form.

   <img src="docs/images/testing/us-save-as-draft.png" width=800>